Installation

 Python package

-To install the pyopmspe11 executable in an existing Python environment:
+To install the pyopmspe11 executable from the development version:

 pip install git+https://github.com/opm/pyopmspe11.git

-If you are interested in modifying the source code, then you can clone the repository and install the Python requirements in a virtual environment with the following commands:
+If you are interested in a specific version (e.g., v2025.10) or in modifying the source code, then you can clone the repository and install the Python requirements in a virtual environment with the following commands:

 # Clone the repo